rlk/site/courses/csc3102/homework3.md

 	- Remove 6
 	- Remove 12

-1. (15 points) Redefine the tree operations as follows.
+1. (15 points) Redefine the binary tree operations as follows.
 Beginning again with an empty tree, draw the tree after each of the above operations.

 	&emsp; insert($v$, $k$)
 	&emsp;&emsp; $w\gets$ search($v$, $k$)